MikelCalvo/Books/books.md

 - 02/12/2018-10/12/2018 The Buy Side - Turney Duff
 - 17/12/2018-~ The Wolf of Wall Street - Jordan Belfort
 - 07/01/2019-14/01/2019 Models - Mark Manson
+- 25/01/2019-~ The Subtle Art of Not Giving a F*ck - Mark Manson